TIS 684. Internship. (3 h)

 This course discusses syllabus design and lesson planning for teachers of interpreting in a field-specific context.
 It focuses on the development of interpreting skills, including use of recent technological advancements.
 It explores classroom management options and strategies for providing feedback to students.
 It also covers internship design methods, including an on-site observation of various interpreting settings.

 TIS 733.
-Applied Translation Studies.
+Critical Translation Competencies for the Language Industries.
 (3 h)

 TIS 734.
 U.S. Heritage Speakers.
 (3 h)